 I first purchased the Vector Off road Full Width Dock as a solution to hold many of the devices I owned, it's one of my favorite interior mods.
 Shortly after I purchased a bunch of ram mounts which worked nicely but didn't offer the range of motion I wanted.
 Checking out 67 design, I finally pulled the trigger on replacing my Ram Mounts for 67 Design mounts & arms.

 The first thing I noticed is that unlike Ram mount arms, 67 Designs offers increased articulation.
-You're able to rotate both ends of clamps where as Ram arms are a fIxed arm which only adjust from ball mounts that are attached.
-The second thing I notice is there's almost no play in the 67 design arms and ball.
+You're able to rotate both ends of clamps where as Ram arms is a fixed arm which only adjust from ball mounts that are attached.
+The second thing I notice is there's almost no play in the 67 designs arms.
 Ram mounts which uses rubber coated ball would tend to have some play even when fully tighten cause rattling.
-The 67 design ball is made from metal for strength with a semi-gloss black finish allowing for a strurdy hold.
+The 67 design ball is made from metal for strength with a semi-gloss black finish allowing for a sturdy hold.

 1. The improved visibility from not having the Inreach & sPOD screen blocking much of lower and upper windshield when using 67 design arms.
 2. The orignal location of my screen hindered my use of the visor when I was using Ram Mounts.